 Traditional marketing agreements consist of contractors paying an up-front service fee to companies or firms, normally to cover the labor for things like web design, SEO, PPC, and social media.
-The problem with this service model is that it presents great risk for the contractor.
+The problem with this service model is that it presents a great risk for the contractor.
 If the marketing campaign proves unsuccessful (no leads are generated), the contractor is left with a website that serves no purpose, and social media profiles that are just taking up space.

 In a typical marketer and client relationship, the client is held most accountable.
 Why?
 Because their investment is made before results are produced.
-They are relying on an external source to prove successful, and have a great deal to lose, if they don’t.
-In contrast, the marketer can do a terrible job, produce no leads, and slack off on important details, and still get paid.
+They are relying on an external source to prove successful, and have a great deal to lose if they don’t.
+In contrast, the marketer can do a terrible job, produce no leads, slack off on important details, and still get paid.

 Of course, shortcomings will hurt a company’s reputation, but that is a more subjective characterization.
-Loss of marketing dollars is objectively provable, and can be quantified.
+Loss of marketing dollars is objectively provable and can be quantified.
 With pay per lead, the accountability shifts from the client to the marketer.
 Since the marketing company only gets paid if they generate leads, they will have increased motivation to accomplish that goal.

 Plumbers, roofers, HVAC, and other industry workers spend a fortune each year on marketing.
 But without a profitable return on investment, all of that spending failed to produce tangible benefits for your company.
 So next time you are hiring marketing services, try to focus more on ROI than any other aspect.
 That can be tough when marketers try to lull you into a false sense of intrigue, with inconsequential statistics, anecdotes, and other largely irrelevant musings.
 The key is to have tunnel vision.
 Let them know you are only concerned with the bottom line.

 What’s the cost of doing business?
 That depends on the model of your business agreement.
 The goal of every business, at least in the abstract, is to increase profit.
 But when attempting to optimize that goal, many companies fall back into traditional behaviors, making investments based on qualitative research, and being satisfied with perceived results.
 At Contractor Webmasters, we monetize the bottom line.
 Your cost will correlate only with the tangible leads you acquire.
-You will never pay a dime, until leads are generated.
+You will never pay a dime until leads are generated.

 To truly understand the concept of pay per lead, you have to change your conditioned thoughts about marketing in general.
 Often, when we think about marketing, we think about the process rather than the result.
 Wow… they have a strong social media presence.
 Wow… they have a beautifully designed website.
 Even with the implication that those qualities contribute directly to lead generation, let’s not lose sight of the actual leads, for it is those that will ultimately define our success.